How to Export WordPress Categories and Tags

 For more information, see Import WordPress Taxonomies.

-How to Import WordPress Categories or Tags with Posts?
+How Do I Import WordPress Categories or Tags with Posts?

 - Configure your WordPress posts import as usual.